-In partnership with First Nations, we will build power generation in the NWT using clean burning Alberta natural gas.
-We will offer lower cost electricity to the existing mines, while extending mine life.
+NDE will provide power generation in the NWT using clean burning Alberta natural gas.
+We will offer lower cost electricity.

 We love our future customers, so feel free to call by phone during normal business hours.
 We would be happy to set up a time to talk.